 A survey course to develop the abilities to interpret and reason with information that involves mathematical ideas or numbers.
 This course will prepare students for the mathematics they will encounter in other college courses and in their career, as well as help develop critical thinking and problem solving skills needed in all areas of life.
 Topics include: principles of reasoning, problem solving techniques, basic statistics, every day mathematical models, and the mathematics involved in personal finance, the arts, careers, and society in general.
 NOTE: This course does NOT cover the algebra skills necessary for intermediate algebra through calculus and statistics.
-Prerequisite: Eligible for either ENG101E or ENG101 and either MAT085/MAT095-I or MAT095 with C or better OR Eligible either for ENG101E or ENG
+Prerequisite: Eligible for either ENG101E or ENG101E and either MAT085/MAT095-I or MAT095 with C or better OR Eligible either for ENG101E or ENG101E or ENG101E or ENG1011 and Math placement.
+(Updated Fall 2017)